hhhhhhhhhn/mds/api.md

 <a name="module_mds..Script+run"></a>

 #### script.run(fn)
-Executes the code in the jailed plugin and returns
+Executes the code in the jailed plugin and displays the result.

 **Kind**: instance method of [<code>Script</code>](#module_mds..Script)